swiss-seismological-service/rt-hermes/README.md

 hermes forecastseries serve fs_induced --concurrency-limit 1
 ```

-Once this process is running, you can "send" a forecast to the service using the above command without the `--local` flag.
+Once this process is running, you can "send" a forecast to the service using the above command in a new terminal without the `--local` flag.

 ```
 hermes forecasts run fs_induced --start 2022-04-21T15:00:00 --end 2022-04-21T18:00:00